Gundagai: Gold mining

 Gold was identified by the geologist Rev. W. B. Clarke at Gundagai in 1842.
 A gold rush hit the area in 1858 following further discoveries of gold.
 Mining continued initially until 1875, with a second gold rush in 1894.
 Mines operated again until well into the 20th century with some mining activity still occurring in 2007.
 The best known historical mines were the Robinson and Rice's Mine (Long Tunnel Mine) a few miles to the south west of Gundagai and the Prince of Wales Mine (where Herbert Hoover, the future President of the United States, was the mining engineer in about 1900) a few miles to the immediate west of Gundagai.
 Both mines struck the orebody in quartz reefs along serpentine/diorite contact zones with finds of gold telluride (of bismuth origin) also found.

 Nangus Island in the middle of the Murrumbidgee River at Nangus is marked as one of the early goldfields and was previously named 'M'Arthur Island'.
 It is adjacent to where the highly auriferous Adelong Creek enters the Murrumbidgee.

 Asbestos mining

 Asbestos was first mined commercially in Australia, at Gundagai.
 Actinolite was mined along Jones Creek just to the west of the town but there are several deposits in the immediate area.
 Some fibres were two feet long.
 Prior to 1918 this was the only source of asbestos in New South Wales.
 Northern Gundagai is built on a hill sometimes known as 'Asbestos Hill' and excavations in the area free the asbestos into the air.

 Chromite, talc, magnesite, copper and slate were also mined at Gundagai.

 Notable places

+Gundagai Bakery

+Gundagai Bakery is the oldest bakery in Australia, opening in 1864.